paoap/jetson-ssd-mb1-dataset-prep-scripts/README.md

 # jetson-ssd-mb1-dataset-prep-scripts
-This set of python scripts are used to generate the necessary folders and text files for training SSD MobileNetV1 models using Jetson Inference. **The scripts requires that images are saved in *.jpg.**
+This set of python scripts are used to generate the necessary folders and text files for training SSD MobileNetV1 models using Jetson Inference. **The scripts requires that images are saved in jpg format.**

 ## Related Repositories
 LabelImg: https://github.com/tzutalin/labelImg \